-This website was prepared by Alan Mattingly.
+This website, which is non-commercial and non-profit-making, was prepared on a personal basis by Alan Mattingly.

 All the world knows the story of Robinson Crusoe.